SleepyTheKitsune/ALVR-wired-script/README.md

 # ALVR Wired Script
-This Script is intended for Linux Systems that use Bash
+This script is written in Bash and it was originally intended to be for personal use. however i wish to help others do wired vr with ALVR aswell!

 # Packages Needed
 Arch Linux: `android-tools`